Camp Junior – Providing a Safe Space in Memory of Lesandro “Junior” Guzman-Feliz

-Formally opening Friday, June 28, Camp Junior provides boys and girls from the Bronx, ages nine to 13, with a free summer camp experience.
+Formally opening Friday, June 28, Camp Junior provides youth from the Bronx, ages nine to 13, with a free summer camp experience.
 During this critical age range, when kids are developing their sense of self and creating goals for the future, Camp Junior gives them a place to do that in a supportive environment without the pressures of social media.

 Camp Junior will provide “traditional” camp activities such as hiking, arts and swim lessons, and also encourage campers to develop confidence through activities like the camp’s high ropes course.
 The camp’s programming provides opportunities for developing important skills in communication, relationship-building, empathy, conflict resolution and problem-solving.

 “Social and emotional learning is something that makes Camp Junior unique,” shared Ricky Cruz.
 “We’ll work with campers on how to handle conflict and different viewpoints.
 We want to teach kids how to manage their emotions.
 A lot of issues can be resolved with communication – it doesn’t have to result in violence.
 We want to provide them with skills that they can take home to be leaders in the community where they live.”

 Kayla adds, “We want to get our kids to stop before they feel like they have to join a gang or they should get involved with someone who is in a gang.
 We understand that later down the line we’re creating tethers back into the community because our kids leave camp and go back home.
 We want our campers to bring the social and emotional learning and conflict resolution back into their communities so they can take a stand against gang violence.”